-For a long time, pharmacopoeia has drawn from plants the active ingredients necessary to cure certain ailments.
+For a long time, pharmacology has drawn active ingredients from plants with the power to cure certain ailments.

-Phytotherapy, aromatherapy and naturopathy are the currents that we most often find in the prescription of "natural care".
+Phytotherapy, aromatherapy and naturopathy are the trends that we most often find in the prescription of "natural care".

 What does "adaptogen" mean?